IN GOD WE TRUST 25¢

 What are the rare quarters worth money I should look for?

-The most rare quarters worth money include 2019-W San Antonio Missions ($75,000), 2019-P American Memorial ($50,000), and 2020-W Marsh-Billings-Rockefeller ($40,000).
-W mint mark quarters from 2019-2021 are extremely valuable due to limited mintages of only 2 million per design.
+The most rare quarters worth money include the 2019-W San Antonio Missions ($75,000), 2019-P American Memorial ($50,000), and 2020-W Marsh-Billings-Rockefeller ($40,000).
+W mint mark quarters from 2019–2021 are extremely valuable due to limited mintages of only 2 million per design.
 Look for the W mint mark on the obverse (front) near Washington's ponytail.
-High-grade America the Beautiful quarters with special designations like First Strike, Early Release, or Deep Cameo proofs also command premium prices.
-Condition is critical - uncirculated examples are worth significantly more than circulated coins.
+High-grade America the Beautiful quarters with special designations such as First Strike, Early Release, or Deep Cameo proofs also command premium prices.
+Condition is critical — uncirculated examples are worth significantly more than circulated coins.

 How can I identify rare quarters worth money in circulation?

-To identify rare quarters worth money, first check for W mint marks on America the Beautiful quarters from 2019-2021.
+To identify rare quarters worth money, first check for W mint marks on America the Beautiful quarters from 2019–2021.
 The mint mark appears on the front (obverse) to the right of Washington's ponytail ribbon.
-Examine condition meticulously - uncirculated coins with original luster and no wear are worth significantly more.
+Examine condition meticulously — uncirculated coins with original luster and no wear are worth significantly more.
 Look for First Strike designations, low-mintage varieties, and potential errors using a magnifying glass.
 Only 2 million W mint mark quarters were made per design, making them genuinely rare.
-Check your pocket change, bank coin rolls, and old coin jars regularly for these valuable finds.
+Check pocket change, bank coin rolls, and old coin jars regularly for these valuable finds.

 Why are W mint mark quarters among rare quarters worth money?